SOwens/example-compiler/README.md

 All numerical operations are on signed, 2s complement 64-bit integers.

+Multi-dimensional arrays are supported.
+Array elements are 64-bit integers.

+Variables aren't separately declared, but a variable is only in scope inside of the curly braces that it was first assigned in.

 op ::=
 | `+`  --- Addition
 | `-`  --- Subtraction